Gnauqoa/streaming-music-be/README.md

 2. **Install Dependencies:** Navigate to the project directory and install the dependencies using Bundler.
 Run `bundle install` to install all required gems.

-3. **Database Setup:** Set up the database name, password, required for the backend system in file `config/database.yml`.
+3. **PostgreSQL Setup:** Set up the PostgreSQL name, password, required for the backend system in file `config/database.yml`.

+4. **MongoDB Setup:** Setup the mongodb in file: `config/mongoid.yml`.

-4. **Environment Configuration:** Configure environment variables required for the backend.
+5. **Environment Configuration:** Configure environment variables required for the backend.
 These variables may include database connection settings, API keys, and security parameters.
 You can use a tool like dotenv to manage environment variables.

 ## Configuration